Kiwifruit: An investment that's on course

 RubyRed is poised to capture premium markets

 In December 2019, the Zespri Board approved the commercialisation of a new red kiwifruit cultivar.
 Zespri RubyRed is a premium product, and research confirms it a nutritionally rich fruit with higher vitamin C and potassium levels than other fruits, and higher concentrations of both than Hayward and SunGold.
-Zespri Red also contains polyphenols which contribute to antioxidant capacity and, while higher on the Glycaemic Index (GI) than Hayward and SunGold, it is still low GI making it suitable for those concerned with blood sugar levels.
+In December 2019, the Zespri Board approved the commercialisation of a new red kiwifruit cultivar.
+Seasonally available between April and June each year, Zespri RubyRed is a premium offering that demands higher prices than other varieties.
+Research confirms it is also a nutritionally-rich fruit with higher levels vitamin C and potassium than most other fruits, and higher concentrations of both than Green and SunGold.
+Zespri RubyRed also contains polyphenols which contribute to antioxidant capacity and, like the other varieties, is low GI making it suitable for those concerned with blood sugar levels.

 The launch of Zespri RubyRed aligns well with current international trends for increased consumption of premium fruit, and market research indicates it could attract customers of other premium and exotic fruits, rather than being substituted for Zespri’s other kiwifruit varieties.